med-data-tools/general-classifier/README.md

 A python jupyter script used to run the general classifier.
 Note: In order to use cloud-based services, such as DeepInfra, a valid API-key has to be provided.

-### data sets
+### datasets

-The data set files for the nine questions used in the study.
-The files contain the text about oncological trials with the corresponding labels.
+The dataset files for the nine questions used in the study.
+The files contain the text about oncological trials with the corresponding labels (TRUE or FALSE).

+### prompts.docx
+A text file containing the prompts used in the experiments for the classifications.